SongHaixiao/MMORPGFirst/Reademe.md

 - Time : 2022-06-09

-- To Do : P17 Sound System -> To Do : fix bug
+- To Do : P18 Battle System -> To Do : begin

-    - Step01 : Code check complete √
+    - Step01 ： Bug -> can't control sound config

-    - Step02 : UI  √
+    - Step02 ： protocol & data

-    - Step03 : Sound System begin √
+    - Step03 : codes

-    - Step04 ： Bug -> can't control sound config
+    - Step04 : effects

 - Note ： Change the connection for Server and DB